primeeng-adil/netsuite-takeoff-integration/README.md

 Welcome to the NetSuite Takeoff Integrator repository!
 The software is intended to be used by Prime Engineering Business Team to automatically generate proposals on NetSuite.

+## Creating the Installer
+To create the installer, follow these steps:
+1. Clone the [netsuite-takeoff-integration](https://github.com/primeeng-adil/netsuite-takeoff-integration) GitHub repo to your local machine.
+2. Run `setup.bat` in the source directory of the cloned repo.
+This should create two new directories, `dist` and `build` in the source directory.
+3. Download and install InstallForge from [here](https://installforge.net/download/).
+4. Run InstallForge and open the `config.ip` file from the source directory.
+5. Add all the files in located in `dist/NetSuite Takeoff Integration/` to the **Files** section under **Setup** category on the left pane of the InstallForge.
+6. In the **Build** section under the **Build** category, choose where you want the setup to be installed.
+7. Click the **Build** icon in the toolbar at the top to create an installer for the NetSuite Integrator.

 ## Installation
 To install the integrator:
 1. Get the latest installer from [here](https://github.com/primeeng-adil/netsuite-takeoff-integration/releases).